SebWester/Weather-app/README.md

 # WEATHER APP TEST

-### Made with react
+### Made with React

-- Using API:s from open-meteo and openstreetmap
+- This application is built with React and leverages the browser’s geolocation API to detect the user’s current location.

+- It retrieves real-time weather data from the Open-Meteo API and features a responsive, user-friendly interface, demonstrating practical implementation of React components, state management, and API integration.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).